OPMDG/opm-doc/probes/check_pgactivity.rst

 \ **--tmpdir**\  DIRECTORY

  Path to a directory where the script can create temporary files.
-The script rely on system default temporary directory if possible.
+The script relies on system default temporary directory if possible.